 TCFD Think Tank

 The climate crisis must be understood by the financial system so that climate risks and opportunities can be priced appropriately.
-Albeit some action by frontrunners, many market players are slow at realising the significance of the climate crisis for their future commercial success.

-In its TCFD think tank, the GSFCG seeks to answer those questions in cooperation with Frankfurt School of Finance & Management, PwC Germany, d-fine and right. based on science.
+In its TCFD think tank, the Cluster seeks to answer those questions in cooperation with the Frankfurt School of Finance & Management, PwC Germany, d-fine and right. based on science.
 Four workshops with selected practitioners from the financial sector helped to develop an in-depth understanding of the implementation of the TCFD recommendations.

 Now you need to act: